SebJak/decorator/README.md

 # Decorator
-It is one of the Behaviour Design Patterns.
+It is one of the Structural Design Patterns.

 Extension at runtime not compile time.
 It solves a problem with multiple inheritance and ability to concatenate a logic under another types.
 Extends object behaviour by composition not extension.
 Thanks to that we are able to add new responsible to the object by wrapping an instance